 Why Kumon encourages students to hold a pencil

-As reported yesterday (26 February) by The Guardian, doctors are warning against the excessive use of touchscreen technology by children, who are increasingly finding it hard to hold a pencil when they begin school.
+As reported earlier this year by The Guardian, doctors are warning against the excessive use of touchscreen technology by children, who are increasingly finding it hard to hold a pencil when they begin school.

 According to Sally Payne, the head paediatric occupational therapist at the Heart of England foundation NHS Trust, "Children are not coming into school with the hand strength and dexterity they had 10 years ago.
 [They] are being given a pencil but are increasingly not able to hold it because they don't have the fundamental movement skills.